dLLM-Cache: Accelerating Diffusion Large Language Models with Adaptive Caching: Introduction

 \section{Introduction}

 Large language models (LLMs)~\citep{zhao2023survey} are foundational to modern AI, powering applications from conversational AI to scientific discovery.
-While autoregressive models (ARMs) have been the dominant paradigm~\citep{radford2018improving, radford2019language, brown2020language, chatgpt}, diffusion-based large language models (dLLMs), such as LLaDA~\citep{Nie2025LLaDA} and Dream~\citep{dream2025}, have emerged as promising alternatives.
-These models offer impressive scalability and, in some cases, outperform ARMs in handling challenges like the "reversal curse"~\citep{berglund2023reversal}, demonstrating the potential of diffusion models for complex language tasks.
+While autoregressive models (ARMs) have been the dominant paradigm~\citep{radford2018improving, brown2020language, chatgpt}, diffusion-based large language models (dLLMs), such as LLaDA~\citep{Nie2025LLaDA} and Dream~\citep{dream2025}, have emerged as promising alternatives.
+These models offer impressive scalability and outperform ARMs in handling challenges like the ``reversal curse''~\citep{berglund2023reversal} due to their bidirectional attention mechanism, demonstrating the potential of diffusion models for complex language tasks.

-However, the practical adoption of dLLMs is hindered by their high computational demands during inference.
-Unlike ARMs, dLLMs require an iterative, multi-step denoising process, resulting in significant latency.
-What’s worse, traditional ARM acceleration techniques, such as Key-Value caching~\citep{pope2023efficiently}, are incompatible with dLLMs due to their reliance on bidirectional attention.
-Furthermore, existing acceleration techniques for general diffusion models, primarily developed for vision, fall short when applied to dLLMs.
-General methods include reducing sampling steps, which has been proven in LLaDA to degrade performance, or accelerating the denoising network via feature caching~\citep{ma2024deepcache, selvaraju2024fora, zou2024toca, zou2024duca, liu2025taylorseer}.
-However, these existing feature caching strategies typically apply a uniform policy to all tokens, overlooking the unique challenges of language tasks.
+The practical adoption of dLLMs is hindered by a paradox: despite their potential for parallel decoding, they exhibit a daunting computational complexity of $\mathcal{O}(N^3)$.
+This inefficiency arises because generating a sequence of length $N$ requires $N$ denoising iterations in practice, each recalculating bidirectional attention across all tokens without any caching mechanism.
+This is fundamentally less efficient than standard ARMs, which exploit Key-Value caching~\citep{pope2023efficiently} to reduce the overall computational effort to $\mathcal{O}(N^2)$.

-To solve this problem, we first study two computational redundancies in the inference process of dLLMs as illustrated in Figure~\ref{fig:adjacent_attn_sim}, which uniform strategies fail to address.
+Our work bridges this gap by successfully applying a caching mechanism to dLLMs.
+We first study two computational redundancies in the inference process of dLLMs as illustrated in Figure~\ref{fig:adjacent_attn_sim}, which uniform strategies fail to address.
 First, \textbf{prompt redundancy} arises because the input prompt tokens remain constant, yet their internal representations, \emph{e.g.}, attention output, are recomputed in each denoising step.
 Second, \textbf{response dynamics and redundancy} occur as the generated response features evolve.
 While significant similarity often exists between adjacent steps, suggesting caching potential, not all tokens evolve in the same way.
 This non-uniform evolution explains why traditional uniform caching strategies are ineffective.